DigitalOperatives/PAINT/README.md

 # PAINT
 ETW version of PAINT (Process Attribution In Network Traffic)

-If you just want to download and use paint, go here:  www.digitaloperatives.com/PAINT
+If you just want to download and use PAINT, go here:  www.digitaloperatives.com/PAINT

 What is PAINT?